LarsSalembier/Ultimate/README.md

 Ultimate Game Engine

 ## Setup project
 After cloning this repo, you can setup this project by running the program `GenerateProject.bat`.
-This will generate the following files:
+This will run Premake, which will generate the following files:
 - `Ultimate.sln`
 - `Sandbox/Sandbox.vcxproj`
 - `Sandbox/Sandbox.vcxproj.filters`